readevalprint/readevalprint.github.com/_posts/2014-07-04-more-python-ast.md

                           'lineno': 1})]})]})

 ## Let's take it back to the beginning
+We can build it again.
+Faster.
+Stronger.
+More Better.

     def deserialize(node):
         """ Returns an ast instance from an expanded dict. """